Shelbyville Historic District

 Today, Shelby County continues to preserve its agricultural heritage while embracing modern advancements.
 Its history is commemorated through local museums, historical sites, and community events that pay tribute to the past.
 The county remains a close-knit community that values its history and looks toward a prosperous future.

-This timeline provides a concise overview of the key events in the history of Shelby County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Shelby County, Illinois.

 • 1827: Shelby County is established by the Illinois State Legislature.